How To Use Hinge Questions In Your Lessons To Move All Students Forward

 The next step after using a hinge question doesn’t always need to be completely changing the direction of the whole lesson.
 It could mean working with a small group of pupils who didn’t quite understand to support them, or a quick partner discussion to discuss why the distractors are wrong.
 This can lead to some excellent discussions and peer-to-peer support.

-Alternatively you may decide to progress with your whole class teaching but the student responses to the hinge question may help to guide you on the differentiation approach to take for the next stage of the lesson.
+Alternatively, you may decide to progress with your whole class teaching but the student responses to the hinge question may help to guide your differentiation approach and differentiation in teaching strategy.

 Read more: Formative And Summative Assessment